-Remember water obeys gravity and will flow to the lowest point so the area that is the wettest may not be the source, it may just be the lowest point in the basement.
+Remember, water obeys gravity and will flow to the lowest point, so the area that is the wettest may not be the source; it may just be the lowest point in the basement.
 Trace the flow of water to its source of origin.
-If you are having problems, here are the likely causes a flooding in the basement
+If you are having problems, here are the likely causes of flooding in the basement

-Another common cause of basement flooding in carpets getting wet in the basement are pipes leaking.
-Corrosion can build up on the inside of your pipes and eventually give way causing a water leak.
-The good news is this will be easy to identify if you can see the plumbing in the ceiling.
+Another common cause of basement flooding and carpets getting wet in the basement is pipes leaking.
+Corrosion can build up on the inside of your pipes and eventually give way, causing a water leak.
+This just happened with us when the flexible braided hose under the sink started leaking.
+The good news is this it will be easy to identify if you can see the plumbing in the ceiling.

-Another issue could be the washing machine leaking from the back this could be one of the hose connections coming loose, or the drain tube being plugged.
+Another issue could be the washing machine leaking from the back; this could be one of the hose connections coming loose, or the drain tube is plugged.

-Normally your drain tile will deal with this water, but if you have an older house which doesn’t have subsurface drainage that water will just stay there looking for a way in.
+Normally your drain tile will deal with this water, but if you have an older house that doesn’t have subsurface drainage, that water will stay there looking for a way in.

 Hot water tank

 If your water heater is leaking, there will be a shut-off valve above it.
 This will stop the cold water from coming into the tank.
 Make sure to turn off the gas if you have a gas water heater.

 If there was a power outage in the night, it could be that your sump basin filled up with water.
 This is the likely cause of the flooding and the damage to your basement carpet.
 If you’ve noticed that your sump pump hasn’t been running constantly or that your sump pump constantly runs, it could be signs that there is something wrong.